Boss Design Center

 • Taller Cooks: Taller people may find a 36″ height slightly low.
 In this case, raise the island countertop to 38″-39″ for increased comfort.

 • Seating Integration: For islands with seating, consider a multi-tiered design.
 The working surface remains 36″, while a higher section (around 42″) accommodates bar stools.
-However, raised bar height (42″) is getting less and less popular over time and the majority of the projects we work on we prefer 36″ height for the two-seats overhang areas as well.
+However, the raised bar height (42″) is getting less and less popular over time and the majority of the projects we work on we prefer 36″ height for the two-seat overhang areas as well.

 Standard Kitchen Island Depths